eclipse-tractusx/portal-assets/developer/04. Apps/02. App Release Process/App Release Process.md

 ###### #4 GET/POST App LeadImage

 The endpoints enable the user to store and retrieve the app leadimage id.
-Using the document id of the response body, the document base64 encoding can get retireved and turned to the actual image.
+Using the document id of the response body, the document base64 encoding can get retrieved and turned to the actual image.
 <br>

 Supported formats: JPEG and PNG